An annual programme to educate and support early stage medtech businesses.

 As a programme participant, you’ll have access to domain experts, industry-specific support and networking opportunities.

 Starting with a bootcamp, we run a series of masterclasses throughout each programme – covering topics such as intellectual property, regulatory strategy to market access and funding.

-A salary replacement scheme is available for eligible postdocs released on to the programme.
 Venture funding is awarded directly to the lab.
 MedTech SuperConnector does not take IP.

 Venture teams will have the opportunity to present their ideas and demonstrate the impact of their research to early stage investors and academic partners.

 In the fifth instalment of our case study series, we are looking at the Royal College of Music (RCM), the world’s leading institution for performing arts.
 Read more

 In the fourth instalment of our case study series, we are looking at the Institute of Cancer Research (ICR), a highly specialised organisation with a track record of influential research and drug discovery.
 Read more